460 Bitter Creek Rd

 Rules and General Information

 GJRS will award prizes at the end of the series during an awards ceremony.
 Every contestant participating in at least THREE of the five rodeos will be awarded a prize at that time.
 Points will be tallied after the final rodeo for all-around and other awards.
-You must participate in at least two different events to qualify for all-around awards (in the event that an age group does not have a contestant that competed in at least 2 different events the award will go to the next high point contestant).
+You must participate in at least two different events to qualify for all-around awards (if an age group does not have a contestant that competed in at least 2 different events the award will go to the next high point contestant).
+Team Roping and Steer Riding are not included in the events for the All Around.
+They are considered their own events and will be awarded prizes accordingly.

 Entries Percent Payback